Phase 3 Extended

 - Visitors are advised to contact lodging properties directly with questions regarding reservations and availability.

 - If possible, visitors staying in vacation rentals should bring essentials with them, including paper and sanitizing products and non-perishable groceries.
-(Shoppers should expect to see changes in product availability at grocery and retail outlets as supply chain demand fluctuates across the nation).

 Enhanced Safety Measures for Lodging